Brighton Holiday Homes & Management

 Not only does Brighton have inner city beauty, its outskirts are just as picturesque.

-The South Downs National Park is just a short distance from the city centre.
-Visitors can get to the downs quickly from Brighton and explore east or west along the rolling hills.
-Many visitors will pitch up for an afternoon picnic at the top of Devils Dyke and watch over as the sun lights up the valleys below.
+The South Downs National Park is just a short distance from the city centre and a great place to go and wander around particularly if you are staying at a pet-friendly property and they need to play!
+Visitors to Brighton can get to the downs quickly and explore east or west along the rolling hills.
+When it is a good weather day, it is common for people to pitch up for an afternoon picnic at the top of Devils Dyke and enjoy the unobstructed views of this city’s natural landscape.
+On clearer nights, you can head up as the sun starts to set and witness some phenomenal views as the sun lowers and glows over in the West.

 Accessibility to London

 As noted earlier, Brighton is just a short train ride away from London so for those guests staying for a longer trip, why not make a day trip to London to see the big city?
-In fact, our holiday let, The Preston [Link to The Preston], is located just 2 minutes away from Preston Park station and just an hour away from London!
+In fact, our holiday let, The Preston, is located just 2 minutes away from Preston Park station and just an hour away from London!

 Brighton is packed full of things to see and do and will certainly keep you busy on a trip to this bustling seaside city.
-Whatever you have planned, we are here to help you and make sure you experience Brighton as best you can.
-Give us a call at Simple Getaway today to find out what property will suit you best!
+Whatever you have planned, we are here to help you and make sure your holiday in Brighton is the best it can be.